Iron is one of your body’s most vital nutrients.

 Here are a few tips that will help you increase your iron absorption and lessen the chances of getting sick after taking an iron supplement:

 - If you don’t experience any stomach problems, take iron in the morning on an empty stomach.

 - If you have a sensitive stomach, take iron along with a little food, so it doesn’t make you nauseous.

 - When you take iron with food, do NOT eat milk, calcium or antacids, and don’t drink tea or coffee because they will lower your ability to absorb iron.

 - Take iron with a Vitamin C supplement or with orange juice to increase the absorption.

 Is That The Only Way To Take Iron Without Getting Sick?

 You can follow all of the above tips, OR if you are looking for an easier option, you can just start taking Active Iron – the iron supplement that revolutionizes iron absorption and is gentle on your stomach.
-Providing 2X better iron absorption than other iron supplements*, and decreasing the likelihood of side effects by 6X**, Active Iron is recommended by health professionals and loved by consumers.
+Providing high-quality iron absorption*, and specially-formulated to be non-constipating and gentle on the stomach**, Active Iron is recommended by health professionals and loved by consumers.

 Will Active Iron Tablets Make You Feel Sick?